Pranavv213/ICP-WHCHL/README.md

-# `FanFi`

-Based on your provided PDF, here's a refined and accurate description for **FanFi**, aligned with its core vision and built-in capabilities:

----

 **FanFi – The World’s First Decentralized Entertainment Finance Platform on Internet Computer (ICP)**

 **FanFi** is the world’s first decentralized entertainment finance (DeFi) platform built on the **Internet Computer (ICP)**, designed to tokenize the entertainment industry and monetize culture.
 It empowers production houses, artists, and creators to launch their own **Intellectual Property Tokens (FIP Tokens)**, enabling fans to become **financial stakeholders** in movies, music, shows, and digital experiences.